 Ethics

 NDA will conduct this review in an ethical manner and will adhere to relevant safeguarding and data protection rules.
-We have previously published Ethical Guidance for research with adults with disabilities (currently being updated) and a report on Research with Children with Disabilities so are very familiar with ethical principles.
+We have previously published Ethical Guidance for research with adults with disabilities and a report on Research with Children with Disabilities so are very familiar with ethical principles.
 As this is a review of an existing programme, formal ethical approval from a Research Ethics Committee is not deemed necessary.
 However, the NDA will anticipate, plan for, monitor and address ethical issues throughout the review process.
 The reviewers will make it clear to participants that they can withdraw from a focus group or interview at any time and assent will be obtained from children to participate in the review.

 Review Aims